-Pre/Corequisite(s): Satisfactory reading and writing placement or ENG 097 or ENG 101 or ENG 115.
+Pre/Corequisite(s): Satisfactory reading and writing placement test scores or ENG 097 or ENG 101.

 SOC 126 - Social Problems

 This course surveys current problems threatening the social order which arise from the social structure, from social institutions or from deviance or social change.